corememltd/interop-eap-tls13/README.md

 ### TLS Certificates

-If you are running `eapol_test` not on the target system (ie. not inside the Docker container or server) you will need to copy the certificates into the project to allow authentication to work.
+If you wish to run `eapol_test` (or another EAP-TLS supplicant) not on the target system (ie. not inside the Docker container or server) you will need to copy the certificates into the project to allow authentication to work.

 If you are using Docker, use: